Skip to content

 Libra constellation, image: Till Credner (CC BY-SA 3.0)

 The Romans were not the first to associate Libra with the idea of balance.
-The Babylonians called it ZIB.BA.AN.NA, which means “the balance of heaven,” about a thousand years before Christ.
+The Babylonians called the constellation ZIB.BA.AN.NA, meaning “the balance of heaven,” about a thousand years before Christ.

 Once Libra became associated with balance, its association with Scorpio’s claws faded and the one with the goddess of justice, the Greek Dike or Astraeia, represented by the constellation Virgo, became stronger.

-As a reminder that Libra was once considered a part of Scorpio constellation, the brightest star in Libra, Beta Librae, has the name Zubeneschamali, which means “the northern claw” in Arabic, while Alpha Librae, Zubenelgenubi, is “the southern claw.”
+As a reminder that Libra was once considered a part of the constellation Scorpius, the brightest star in Libra, Beta Librae, has the name Zubeneschamali, which means “the northern claw” in Arabic, while Alpha Librae, Zubenelgenubi, is “the southern claw.”

 Major stars in Libra